LamininSolutions/mfsql-connector/source/procedures/spMFDeleteObject.rst

 An object can be deleted from M-Files using the ClassTable by using the spMFDeleteObject procedure.
 Is it optional to delete or destroy the object in M-Files.

 The procedure can also be used to destroy a specific version of an object.
-This is particularly useful when old or outdataed versions must be removed from the system.
+This is particularly useful when old or outdataed versions must be removed from the vault.

 Additional Information
 ======================